sandialabs/NuMAD/docs/source/user/blade_definition.rst

 =================

 In NuMAD, a blade is uniquely defined with the ``BladeDef`` object, or blade object for short.
-As defined in ``source\objects\BladeDef.m``, many of the properties are parameterized by spanwise location.
+As defined in ``source\numadObjects\BladeDef.m``, many of the properties are parameterized by spanwise location.
 Refer to
 :ref:`bladeClass` for a complete listing of ``BladeDef`` properties.

 First and foremost there are *stations*.
 A station is an airfoil at a